ShahareyarKhan/Weather-Page/README.md

 - **React Spinners**: React Spinners library is used to display loading spinners while fetching weather data.
 - **Geolocation API**: The Geolocation API is used to get the user's current location for weather information.

+## Usage
+- Enter the name of the city.
+- View the current weather details displayed on the screen.
+- To see the forecast for the next five days, click on the "Check 5 days Forecast" button.
+- Navigate back to the current weather by clicking on the "Back to weather" button.